nodejs/node/SECURITY.md

 #### Improper Certificate Validation (CWE-295)

-* Node.js provides APIs to validate handling of Subject Alternative Names (SANs) in certficates used to connect to a TLS/SSL endpoint.
+* Node.js provides APIs to validate handling of Subject Alternative Names (SANs) in certificates used to connect to a TLS/SSL endpoint.
 If certificates can be crafted which result in incorrect validation by the Node.js APIs that is considered a vulnerability.